Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Proposed Method

 \subsection{Temporal Granularity Extraction Module (TGEM)}

 The features obtained from the previous modules are limited in their ability to capture the intricate temporal dynamics necessary for accurate temporal QoS prediction.
 To address this, we introduce the module TGEM, designed to capture temporal features across different scales.
-TGEM consists of three primary components: (a) \emph{E-block}: A transformer encoder block \cite{TRANSFORMER} that includes multi-head attention mechanisms to capture long-range dependencies. (b) \emph{T-block}: A block dedicated to capturing fine-grained temporal features, which is composed of two 1D convolutional layers for localized temporal feature extraction. (c) \emph{F-block}: A block for extracting fine-grained features at each individual time-step, consisting of two fully connected dense layers.
+TGEM consists of three primary components: (a) \emph{E-block}: A transformer encoder block \cite{TRANSFORMER} that includes multi-head attention ($MHA$) mechanisms to capture long-range dependencies. (b) \emph{T-block}: A block dedicated to capturing fine-grained temporal features, which is composed of two 1D convolutional layers for localized temporal feature extraction. (c) \emph{F-block}: A block for extracting fine-grained features at each individual time-step, consisting of two fully connected dense layers.
 These components, as illustrated in Fig. \ref{fig:arch}(c), work together to capture temporal features at varying levels of granularity.
-Each component of TGEM is discussed in detail below: